Any-Time Regret-Guaranteed Algorithm for Control of Linear Quadratic Systems: Introduction

-The certainty equivalence principle is a simple method that involves estimating undisclosed system parameters and subsequently treating them as actual parameters in computing the control policy.
-However, this basic approach suffers from inefficiency due to its separation of the system identification and control design stages.
-To overcome this drawback, an Optimisim in the Face of Uncertainty (OFU) based algorithm was introduced by \cite{campi1998adaptive}.
-This algorithm integrates the system identification and control design phases, ensuring guaranteed asymptotic optimality for LQG systems.
-However, this algorithm does not provide a guarantee for performance loss over finite horizon. \cite{abbasi2011regret} introduced the first model-based reinforcement learning (RL) algorithm, for controllable systems which achieves satisfactory non-asymptotic performance with a worst-case regret bound of $O(\sqrt{T})$.
-In OFU line of research, \cite{faradonbeh2020optimism} proposed an algorithm for general stabilizable systems and and also assuming a fairly general heavy-tailed noise distribution.
-The major drawback of the OFU-based algorithm proposed by \cite{abbasi2011regret} is its computational intractability due to a non-convex optimization problem that outputs the policy. \cite{dean2018regret} introduced a computationally efficient robust adaptive algorithm with polynomial time complexity that attains only regret of $\mathcal{O}(T^{2/3})$ throughout the learning process.
-However, the question of whether a computationally efficient (convex) algorithm can achieve an $\mathcal{O}(\sqrt{T})$ regret remained unanswered until the works proposed by \cite{cohen2019learning}, \cite{faradonbeh2020input}, and \cite{mania2019certainty}. \cite{faradonbeh2020input} introduced an $\epsilon$-greedy-like based algorithm that is computationally efficient algorithm and achieves $\mathcal{O}(\sqrt{T})$ regret, but without explicit bounds for parameter estimate errors.
-Similarly \cite{mania2019certainty} applied certainity equivalence principle and $\epsilon-$greedy exploration noise with scale of $\sigma_{\nu, t}$ and proposed a computationally efficient $\mathcal{O}({\sqrt{T}})$ regret.
-Similarly, \cite{simchowitz2020naive} also proposed an $\epsilon$-greedy-based algorithm and showed that the lower bound of the regret is $\mathcal{O}(\sqrt{T})$.
+In the OFU line of research, \cite{faradonbeh2020optimism} proposed an algorithm for general stabilizable systems, while also accounting for a fairly general heavy-tailed noise distribution.
+Despite this extension, the proposed algorithm remained computationally burdensome. \cite{dean2018regret} introduced a computationally efficient robust adaptive algorithm with polynomial time complexity that attains only regret of $\mathcal{O}(T^{2/3})$ throughout the learning process.
+However, the question of whether a computationally efficient (convex) algorithm can achieve an $\mathcal{O}(\sqrt{T})$ regret remained unanswered until the works proposed by \cite{cohen2019learning}, \cite{faradonbeh2020input}, and \cite{mania2019certainty}. \cite{faradonbeh2020input} introduced an $\epsilon$-greedy-like algorithm that is computationally efficient algorithm and achieves $\mathcal{O}(\sqrt{T})$ regret, but without explicit bounds for parameter estimate errors.
+Similarly \cite{mania2019certainty} applied certainity equivalence principle and $\epsilon-$greedy exploration noise and proposed a computationally efficient $\mathcal{O}({\sqrt{T}})$ regret. \cite{simchowitz2020naive} proposed a certainty equivalence-based algorithm and derived a system-theoretic regret upper and lower bound with $\mathcal{O}(\sqrt{T})$. \cite{abeille2020efficient} advanced the original OFU-based algorithm by applying ideas from extended value iteration in optimistic algorithms and proposing an $\epsilon$-optimistic control, which is computationally efficient while still guaranteeing $\mathcal{O}(\sqrt{T})$ regret.
 The problem is also addressed by the Thomson sampling approach.
 In this line of work, \cite{abeille2018improved} introduced the first algorithm tailored for scalar systems, achieving a regret of $\mathcal{O}(\sqrt{T})$.
 Subsequently, \cite{kargin2022thompson} addressed the issue for multidimensional systems.